 - For each new response, the agency wants to consistently process the feedback (causes for concern, high priority, etc.).

-- We will create a zap that connects Google Forms responses to Process Street
+- You will create a zap that connects Google Forms responses to Process Street

-- Responses from Google Forms will be automatically filled into the checklist to keep information to hand while processing
+- Responses from Google Forms will be automatically filled into your workflow run to keep information to hand while processing

 Let’s get started.

-Add the feedback processing template to your Process Street account
+Add the feedback survey template to your Process Street account

 You can use our premade feedback form, or you can create your own from scratch that fits your needs.
 For this tutorial, we’ve selected an easy example to demonstrate.

-We’re going to use our premade customer feedback survey template which you can grab below:
+We’re going to use our premade customer feedback survey workflow template which you can grab below:

 Create a customer feedback form in Google Forms

 Do you have a customer feedback form already?
 You can skip this step.
-If not, use the Google Forms form builder to create a new one.
+If not, use one of the Google Forms templates or create a new one.

-These form fields can be automatically filled into the Process Street checklist.
-We’ll set this up in the next step.
+These form fields can be automatically filled into your Process Street workflow run.
+You can set this up in the next step.

 Create a zap to connect Google Forms and Process Street

-Set up the zap to send data to the Process Street checklist form fields
+Set up the zap to send data to your form fields in Process Street

-Once you have filled the form fields with Google Forms variables as you see fit, the last thing to do is to run a test.
-Click continue, and test the zap.
+Once you have filled the form fields with Google Forms variables as you see fit, the last thing to do is to test your action step.

-And that’s it!
-You now have a zap template that will create new checklists for each Google Form response.
+Turn on your Zap and that’s it!
+You now have a zap that will create a new workflow run for each Google Form response.